-The purpose of an Automated Endoscope Reprocessing (AER) system is to high level disinfect endoscopes, destroying all non-spore forming microbes that might have contaminated the endoscope from previous use with a patient, or during storage.
-An AER system might not be able to achieve this standard if the bacteria-retentive filters malfunction or are not used, or if biofilms develop within the tubing or surfaces of the system.
+The purpose of an Automated Endoscope Reprocessing (AER) system is to high level disinfect endoscopes, destroying all non-spore forming microbes that might have contaminated the endoscope from previous use with a patient, or in storage.
+In other words, to produce an endoscope that is ready for patient use.
+An AER system might not be able to achieve this purpose if the bacteria-retentive filters malfunction or are not used, or if biofilms develop within the tubing or surfaces of the system, or clogged endoscope channels prevent disinfectant flow and contact, for example.
 A regular quality assurance program for an AER will assure the intended performance of the system, or allow potential problems to be detected and corrected.
-This quality assurance protocol is offered by Medivators Reprocessing System as a customer service to help assure microbiologically patient-safe endoscopes.